-The situation has changed dramatically in the past two years.
-Several wireless manufacturers in China (Wouxun, Baofeng, etc.) have introduced low cost handheld transceivers into the US amateur market that are approved for Part 90 use.
+The situation has changed dramatically in the past few years.
+Several wireless manufacturers in China (Wouxun, Baofeng, Anytone, etc.) have introduced low cost handheld transceivers into the US amateur market that are approved for Part 90 use.
 These radios offer keypad frequency entry and all of the usual features of a ham radio.
-It seems that these radios are a viable option for dual use: public safety and amateur radio.
+It seems that these radios are a viable option for dual use: public safety and amateur radio, with some caveats.

 Some Things to Consider When Buying These Radios

 The manufacturers offer several different radios under the same model number.
 Also, they are improving the radios every few months with firmware changes and feature updates.
 This causes confusion in the marketplace, so buy carefully.

 Make sure the vendor selling the radio indicates that the radio is approved for Part 90 use.
 I have seen some radios show up in the US without an FCC Part 90 label.